"Losing weight is more than just a physical experience"

 The fittest I have ever been

 I don't just exercise because I should, or to redeem myself from a weekend of binging.
 I exercise because I LOVE IT!
-I love how good I feel afterwards, I love the way that my muscles burn and I love the fact that I actually HAVE muscles now!
+I love how good I feel afterward, I love the way that my muscles burn and I love the fact that I actually HAVE muscles now!

 I now value my own worth